DoSomething/contentful-prototype/docs/development/features/modal-launcher.md

 We use the ModalLauncher component to process the logic and set up the parameters for launching this component.

-It will conditionally launch the specified modal type, after the specified amount of time, under these conditions:
+It will launch the specified modal type, after the specified amount of time, under these conditions:

 - the user is logged in
 - the user has not dismissed the modal in 30 days (localstorage)